mediachain/mediachain/rfc/mediachain-rfc-2.md

 ### Network Partitions

-During the lifetime of the system, there will be inevitable severe network events where correlated failures can parition the core network.
-In the face of network paritions, the CAP theorem dictactes that the blockchain will either be Consistent or Available.
+During the lifetime of the system, there will be inevitable severe network events where correlated failures can partition the core network.
+In the face of network partitions, the CAP theorem dictates that the blockchain will either be Consistent or Available.

-Common consenus protocols in the literature choose consistency in such cases.
+Common consensus protocols in the literature choose consistency in such cases.
 This is an appropriate response for a cluster of tightly controlled machines, but inappropriate for a decentralized system.
 Hence, Mediachain should be designed to be partition tolerant with